seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 :raw-html:`</table>`

 The *linkage* area is used by a callee to save special registers prior to allocating its own frame.
-Only three entries are relevant to LLVM.
+Only three entries are relevant to LLVM37.
 The first entry is the previous stack pointer (sp), aka link.
 This allows probing tools like gdb or exception handlers to quickly scan the frames in the stack.
 A function epilog can also use the link to pop the frame from the stack.
 The